 During High School and University, Corey played football locally and worked part time at Westfield Marion, experiences which have further provided him with a real affinity and passion for Gibson.

-Corey has also worked as a journalist, firstly at Channel 9 in Sydney and Melbourne and more recently, in the Adelaide newsroom of Channel 10, hosting a football show and a number of other major events including the AFL, IPL cricket and Delhi Commonwealth Games.
+Corey has also worked as a journalist, firstly at Channel 9 in Sydney and Melbourne and later, in the Adelaide newsroom of Channel 10, hosting a football show and a number of other major events including the AFL, IPL cricket and Delhi Commonwealth Games.

 As a father of four, Corey has been actively involved in the community, as a member of the local school’s governing council, as a sporting coach for numerous teams and volunteering through several charities.